References to our website include references to our apps.

 What we will never do.
 Rest assured, we will never sell your information to third parties.

-We may share your data with other members of our group and with other third parties, such as our service providers, advertisers, Credit Reporting Bodies and fraud prevention agencies.
+We may share your data with other members of our group and with other third parties, such as our service providers, advertisers, Credit Reporting Bodies, our Cybercheck Partners and fraud prevention agencies.

 We may need to disclose your data to others to ensure the smooth provision to you of the products, services and information you request.
 Your data may be disclosed to the other entities as described below.